Masculine of center: Origin

 B. Cole, while founding the Brown Boi Project, coined the term masculine of center.

 The coinage of the term masculine of center is attributed to B. Cole, a race and gender equality activist from Oakland, California, and the founder of the Brown Boi Project.
-Cole had identified several similar terms which masculine-leaning queer people of color were using to express their gender experience (e.g. "butch", "dom", "stud", "two-spirit", "macha", etc.) Each of these terms had a specific cultural or ethnic connotation (i.e. "stud" referring specifically to a black or Latinx butch lesbian), and there lacked a term which encompassed all similar masculine labels used by communities of color.
+Cole had identified several similar terms which masculine-leaning queer people of color were using to express their gender experience (e.g. "butch", "dom", "stud", "two-spirit", "macha", etc.) Each of these terms had a specific cultural or ethnic connotation (i.e. "stud" referring specifically to a Black or Latinx butch lesbian), and there lacked a term which encompassed all similar masculine labels used by communities of color.
 In 2010, Cole conceived the term masculine of center to "include all gender-nonconforming masculine people of color."
-The emergence of this umbrella phrase had coincided with the inception of the Brown Boi Project, an activism nonprofit which works in communities to improve the lives of LGBT people of color, and reshape social perceptions of race and gender.
+The emergence of this umbrella phrase had coincided with the inception of the Brown Boi Project, an activism nonprofit which works in communities to improve the lives of LGBTQ people of color, and reshape social perceptions of race and gender.
 The project's membership (volunteers and staff) has predominantly consisted of masculine of center people, and the term has been innately associated with Brown Boi.